ebardelli/website/content/home/policy-briefs.md

 +++
 # A Recent Publications section created with the Pages widget.
-# This section displays recent blog posts from `content/publication/`.
+# This section displays recent blog posts from `content/working-paper/`.

 widget = "pages"  # See https://sourcethemes.com/academic/docs/page-builder/
-headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 20  # Order that this section will appear.
+headless = true  # This file represents a page section. active = true  # Activate this widget? true/false weight = 29  # Order that this section will appear.

-title = "Recent Publications"
-subtitle = ""
+title = "Recent Policy Briefs" subtitle = ""

 [content]